• Skip to primary navigation

 The flavours of fall are my favourite of all.
 In fact, I even created a Fall Flavours Apple Salad.
 Perfect for lunch, or a side dish especially with pork or chicken.
 Apple Stuffed Squash is a meal all on its own.

 Don’t you just love the aroma of apple desserts?
-The wonderful paring of cinnamon and apples is magical.
+The wonderful pairing of cinnamon and apples is magical.

 Making Fried Apple Tarts

 Have you ever made fried apples?
 So easy and delicious.
-Think fried apple pies!
+Think of the filling in those famous fried apple pies!

 • Peel and slice apples